-LMS vs. LXP: What’s the Difference?
+LMS vs. LXP: Breaking Down the Differences

 In today's world, L&D's role in providing a great experience in terms of learning and communicating has been more critical than ever.
 We've seen the rise of digital platforms like Zoom, Microsoft Teams, and ClickUp among others. that enabled individuals and teams to work more efficiently and effectively despite the remote or hybrid work set up.
 In terms of learning and employee engagement, we've noticed that there are two acronyms that stand out- LMS and LXP.

 Is there a difference?
 Our answer is, yes and we are here to identify the key differences for you.
 We'll start by defining each one:

 Learning Management System (LMS)

 A learning management system (LMS) is a tool that enables you to create, manage and deliver eLearning courses, as defined by TalentLMS.
 The primary purpose of a Learning Management System is to deliver training content and courses to your employees in the most efficient and effective way.
 At present, LMS platforms are mostly used for training remotely allowing employees to access and attend programs wherever they are.

 THRIVE Learning, pinned down the definition of a Learning Experience Platform as a tool which enables end users to capture, share, and consume content and knowledge from internal and external sources through means of a personalized and continuously adaptive experience.
 As described by Josh Bersin, an LXP is a content delivery system that makes modern content easy to find and consume.

 LMS vs. LXP: Key Differences